stanford-oval/genie-toolkit/doc/reproducing.md

 for training and evaluation.

-To customize parameters other than the one in the ablation studies, you can create a customized configuration file, or use luinet directly.
+To customize parameters other than the one in the ablation studies, you can create a customized configuration file, or use [genie-parser](https://github.com/Stanford-Mobisocial-IoT-Lab/genie-parser) directly.
-Please refer to the luinet documentation for details.
+Please refer to the genie-parser documentation for details.